 We publish our findings

-We publish agents' reports eight times a year in our Agents’ Summary of Business Conditions.
+We publish agents' reports four times a year in our Agents’ Summary of Business Conditions.

 Each summary reflects discussions with around 1,000 businesses across the UK, covering all sectors of the economy.
 The reports do not represent our view, or those of any particular region or firm.
 They reflect UK-wide feedback from firms.